Individuals with Disabilities Education Improvement Act (IDEIA or IDEA) Services

 The Individuals with Disabilities Education Improvement Act (IDEIA or IDEA) provides federal funding to help States, school districts and other educational entities improve educational results for children with disabilities.
 In exchange, States and local school districts must meet numerous requirements aimed at increasing accountability.

-The law firm of Brustein & Manasevit provides opinions and legal advice to help State and local educational agencies (SEAs and LEAs) comply with the requirements of the Individuals with Disabilities Education Improvement Act.
+The attorneys at Brustein & Manasevit provide legal advice to our clients to help them comply with the programmatic and fiscal requirements of IDEA.
 We regularly advise clients nationwide on:

 - IDEA relationship with the Elementary and Secondary Education Act/No Child Left Behind Act.

-Our Firm defends State and local educational agencies against adverse audit actions and other enforcement measures brought by the U.S. Department of Education.
+Our Firm defends SEAs and LEAs against adverse audit actions, and other enforcement measures, as well as represents such clients in appeals of program determinations, including denials of waivers of maintenance of state financial support (MSFS), brought by the U.S. Department of Education.
+Our Firm also defends local LEA-charter schools against due process complaints brought under the IDEA and complaints filed with the U.S. Education Department, Office of Civil Rights.
 Our firm is well-versed in the administrative appeals and litigation process, and our attorneys have long-established relationships with the Office of General Counsel, the Office of Inspector General, and the program offices of the U.S. Department of Education.

 Free initial consultation: Contact Brustein & Manasevit